-We went back to Malabar Hill on our tour of Mumbai with a very good woman guide, and we looked around some more then.
-That is when we saw the proximity of the poor people’s shacks on the edges of the the Banganga Tank, where dhobis clearly washed laundry for the well-to-do people.
-There were also more shacks out on the side towards the sea, the west coast now – Mumbai is on a peninsula.
+We went back to Malabar Hill on our tour of Mumbai with a very good woman guide, and we looked around the entire area some more then.
+That was when we saw the proximity of the poor people’s shacks on the edges of the the Banganga Tank, where dhobis washed laundry for the well-to-do people.
+There were also more shacks out on the side towards the sea, the west coast now – Mumbai is situated on a peninsula.

-The contrasts between the rich people’s high-rise buildings on Malabar Hill and the shacks below is stark, but there are many places in India where you get to see similar contrasts.
-The drive from Varanasi Airport into the city has now become somewhat similar, since a numlber of up-scale, high-rise buildings have grown up next to the poor people’s low and downtrodden houses.
+The contrasts between the rich people’s high-rise buildings on Malabar Hill and the shacks below is stark, bu unfortunately there are far too many places in India where you get to see similar contrasts.
+The drive from Varanasi Airport into the city has now become somewhat similar, since a number of up-scale, high-rise buildings have grown up next to the poor people’s low and downtrodden houses.
 One day the lower-class houses will probably have given way to more luxury buildings.

 We had actually seen a small city of Dalit slum dwellings against a background of wealthy looking high-rise buildings on our way into the city from the airport.
 Obscene contrasts are everywhere in India.

-We visited with our woman guide the hhatrapati Shivaji Terminus, the former Victoria Terminus, possibly the most fashionable railroad station in the world, at least of that era, interior and exterior built in some quasi-Gothic style.
-It was actually worthg a visit.
+We visited with our woman guide the hhatrapati Shivaji Terminus, the former Victoria Terminus, possibly the most grandiose railroad station in the worl d — interior and exterior built in some quasi-Gothic style.
+It was definitely worth a visit.